PranaRehab

 The Practice: The Experience of Healing

-A culmination in experiential learning—embodying the principles of holistic healing through guided practice and reflection.
+A culmination in experiential learning—embodying the principles of holistic healing through peronal practice and awareness.

 Each session will combine theory and practical experience to deepen understanding of natural, holistic healing.
 Drawing on Ayurveda, yoga, and pranayama breathing techniques—integrated with insights from Western medical science—the program teaches the concepts of healing as the restoration of the whole person to a healthy and balanced state.